ipfs/ipfs-blog/src/_blog/a-guide-to-ipfs-connectivity-in-web-browsers.md

 #### Setup

-Like the star nodes, it'll be important to host your own things as mine could go offline at any moment.
+Like the star nodes, it'll be important to host your own things as the ones in this post could go offline at any moment.

 For the purposes of this example, you'll need to do a few things on a server hosting your own [go-ipfs](https://github.com/ipfs/go-ipfs) node.
-You'll also need a working Nginx install setup, which will be used for SSL which is a requirement for browsers.
+You'll also need a working Nginx install setup, which will be used for SSL, which is a requirement for browsers.

 First configure the Go node, enabling [WebSocket](https://en.wikipedia.org/wiki/WebSocket) support, and designate it as a relay so we can communicate with it from a browser by editing `~/.ipfs/config` to add the following settings: